hygull/hacky2020/README.md

 + I love JavaScript/jQuery.
 + I am very curious to know about internal working (API calls, DOM change on actions/events etc.) in websites of Amazon, Linkedin, Facebook, Google etc.
 + When I was sending requests to people in Linkedin, I found it as repeating & time consuming work.
-+ Later, I thought to solve this using JavaScript/jQuery and I succeeded long back but I didn't save my code anywhere.
++ Later, I thought to solve this using JavaScript/jQuery and I succeeded (long back) but I didn't save my code anywhere.
-+ In new year, almost after 2-3 months, again I inspected webpages, and did R&D again.
-This was again a rework of what I had already done before.
++ In this new year(2020), almost after 2-3 months since last attempt, again I inspected webpage and did R&D. It was again a rework of what I had already done before.
 + Finally, I decided to get rid of this problem and share my work with the world.

-**Note:** I have created this project for my personal use and save my hacky & R&D related code snippets.
+**Note:** I have created this project for my personal use and save my hacky, R&D related code snippets.
 So be careful and don't misuse it anywhere.

+Let's have look at below examples.
+It will also help users/developers/newbies to learn JavaScript/jQuery.
+Examples are documented, easy and staightforward.

 ## Linkedin

 Have a look at the pictures attaached related to this section at [Linkedin Hacky Images](./docs/2020/jan/nidknil.md).